 Shoba Narayan received her BFA in Musical Theater from The Boston Conservatory at Berklee.
 Her most recent and most prominent television appearances prior to her Broadway fame have included her supporting role as Asha Bhatnagar in “Growing Up Smith,” her role as Whitney Qu’osby in “Halal in the Family,” and her brief appearance on “Quantico” as the “young” Alex Parrish (played by Priyanka Chopra).

 Representation sends out a powerful message.
 It gives young South Asians the opportunity to see people that look like them doing what they dream of doing.
-It makes their dreams feel more possible or within reach and therefore more worth pursuing.
+It makes their dreams feel within reach and therefore, more worth pursuing.